 During the clinical sequence, students are assigned placements in public school settings where they learn from trained school counseling supervisors.
 Over three semesters, students accrue over 700 hours in practica and internships, in different school levels and in diverse districts.
 Each student creates a portfolio that documents school counseling competencies.

 Master's students can become involved with Project Empower, a community engaged collaboration between the School of Education and a local public school district to provide support services that address the interpersonal, emotional and academic needs of students.

 Additional Licensure Requirements

-Students seeking licensure in Virginia will need to complete training in emergency first aid, cardiopulmonary resuscitation, and the use of automated external defibrillators.
+Students seeking licensure in Virginia will need to complete training in emergency first aid, cardiopulmonary resuscitation (CPR), and the use of automated external defibrillators (AED).
 Students will need to provide documentation of completion of this training, which is usually an official card.
 Training courses are offered by the American Red Cross and the American Heart Association.

 Students will also need to provide a social security number (SSN) in order to be eligible for a VA license.